 The Gerritsen Collection is a women's history collection of periodicals, books, pamphlets, and more.
 Much of this collection is primary source material otherwise available only in a few rare book rooms around the world.

 Search thousands of family and local history books and the complete US Federal Census from 1790 to 1930.
 Census records can be searched by name, place of birth, age, ethnicity, and more.
-HeritageQuest Online also includes Revolutionary War records, Freedman's Bank, and the PERSI periodical index.
+HeritageQuest Online also includes Revolutionary War records and the Freedman's Bank.

 Historic Map Works is a full-color digital collection of historic maps.
 The core of the collection consists of over one hundred thousand land ownership maps detailing the geographic and development history of the United States over several hundred years.
 In addition, there are thousands of pages of illustrations and over one thousand city directories related to the maps.
 Antiquarian maps covering the world from the fifteenth to nineteenth centuries are included, as well.